 Drill hole intervals are tagged according to the veins intercepted, as interpreted by the geologists.
-As drilling programs are almost always oriented perpendicular to the vein projection, drill hole intercepts may be taken as oriented orthogonal to the vein, similar to face samples.
-Core samples are similarly assayed for gold, silver, copper, lead, and zinc in the inhouse laboratory.
+Core samples are assayed for gold, silver, copper, lead, and zinc in the in-house laboratory.
 Specific gravity measurements are also taken.
-The compiled database includes 622 drill holes with a total meterage of 144,390.6m, from which 550 intervals were flagged, extracted, and incorporated into the database.
+The compiled database includes 622 drill holes with a total meterage of 144,390.6m, from which 21,931 core samples were taken and assayed.
+The drilling database includes 47 composited intervals that were flagged as intercepts of the veins covered in this report.